francescoimmorlano/paper-review/README.md

 ```

 The demo version can be run in two ways:
-*  download and build a small dataset and then train the DNNs on those data
+*  download and create a small dataset and then train the DNNs on those data
-* start directly with training the DNNs on the same small dataset already downloaded and processed
+* start directly with training the DNNs on the same small dataset already downloaded and processed (present in *Demo_no_download*)

-In both cases, the workflow will be executed for CNRM-ESM2-1, FGOALS-f3-L and MIROC6 ESMs simulations and for the SSP2-4.5 scenario.
+In both cases, the workflow will be executed for CNRM-ESM2-1, FGOALS-f3-L and MIROC6 ESMs simulations and for SSP2-4.5.
 ### Data downloading and processing + training
 To this aim, the BEST observative maps used in this study (i.e., Global Monthly Land + Ocean — Average Temperature with Air Temperatures at Sea Ice (Recommended; 1850 – Recent) — 1º x 1º Latitude-Longitude Grid) should be gathered from the <a href="https://berkeleyearth.org/data/">BEST archive</a> (direct download: <a href="https://berkeley-earth-temperature.s3.us-west-1.amazonaws.com/Global/Gridded/Land_and_Ocean_LatLong1.nc">1º x 1º Latitude-Longitude Grid (~400 MB)</a>) .
 The file must be named `BEST_2022.nc` and placed in `root/Demo_download/Data/BEST_data`. \
 Since CMIP6 data were gathered from the Copernicus Climate Data Store (CDS), the CDS API key should be configured on your laptop according to the <a href="https://cds.climate.copernicus.eu/api-how-to">CDS API documentation</a> before downloading them. \